Joshua Munzon would be the first to admit that he can get demanding at times, now that he’s taken the lead role for the upstart Titan Ultra.

 “I’m just passionate,” he explained.
 “I just care.
 I just want to win.
 That’s it.
 That’s something I care about.

-“Winning means a lot to me … that’s it.”
+“Winning means a lot to me … That’s it.”

-He actually scored 19 of his points in the second half, six of which he produced to power their crucial 8-2 run to widen their lead to 102-94 with 1:29 to go.
+He scored 19 of his points in the second half, six of which he produced to power their crucial 8-2 run to widen their lead to 102-94 with 1:29 to go.

 “He gave us this win tonight.”